leerikss/barcode-decoder/README.md

 # About
-A simple app to decode barcodes (or QR codes).
+A simple desktop App that decodes barcodes (or QR codes).
-Start the app, draw a selection around the code and click "Decode".
+Start the app, draw a selection around the code you wish to decode, and click "Decode".
-If successful, the decoded code is put into the system clipboard
+If successful, the decoded code is put into the system clipboard.

 # Linux
 ## Build